 Hard truth about relationships

 No matter how secure we feel in our relationships, we can still experience feelings of stress, worry and anxiety.
 Anxious thoughts and feelings are a normal part of being human.
-They can intensify when we go through a challenging period in our life and they can be particularly difficult to manage if you struggle with anxiety or have an anxious attachment style.
+They can intensify when we go through a challenging period in our life and they can be particularly difficult to manage if we struggle with anxiety or have an anxious attachment style.
+We are all prone to some degree of anxious thinking but the intensity of those thoughts, meaning how often they happen and how severely they impact us, can vary widely.
+Part of being in a functional relationship is identifying and recognizing our emotions and asking for help when we need it.

 Which brings me to a very hard relationship truth that I too had to learn in my adulthood and struggled with: it is not your partner’s job to help you manage your anxiety.

 Maybe you’re really worried about the end of the relationship, or experiencing something difficult all over again.
 Maybe you fear that you’ll never be able to understand them or be understood by them.
-Maybe the connection isn’t as strong right now and that freaks you out.
+Maybe the connection isn’t as deep right now and that freaks you out.
 Whatever it is, it occupies your mind and drives how you handle discussions with your partner.

-The hard part is that for a lot of things, you may never understand why someone would act in a way that you never would.
+The hard relationship truth is that for a lot of things, you may never understand why someone would act in a way that you never would.
 When this happens, no matter what someone says to you, it doesn’t feel enough.
 I am here to tell you that it is still possible for you to repair or have a functional relationship without personally relating to their experiences.

 Which means learning to connect with someone in a way that does not completely relate to their experience.
 It is learning to live with some unknowns in your dynamic and giving them space to emotionally regulate in the middle of discussions while you work through your own intense feelings in your body.

 When you demand that you push through a hard discussion or answer questions in a way that has to make sense for you, then you’re most likely dominating the conversation.
 For your partner it will feel more like an interrogation than a dialogue, which will lead to even more resistance and push back.

-In this situation, I work to reduce the intensity of these arguments by creating an understanding of the role that each partner plays and by helping them identify their own zone of accountability.
-I help couples identify; which emotions belong to me that I’m responsible for handling and what else can be worked on as a couple.
+In this situation, I work with couples to reduce the intensity of these arguments by creating an understanding of the role that each partner plays and by helping them identify their own zone of accountability.
+I help couples identify; which emotions belong to me that I’m responsible for handling and what do we work on as a couple.
 When we do this, we identify the work that needs to happen at a personal level and increase awareness of how it shows in the relationship.
 That awareness is part of understanding each other’s pain points and vulnerabilities.
 It becomes part of building out your love map of your partner.

 You learn that a lot of what comes up emotionally may not actually be directly about you but you’re pressing on a wound which is why you’re getting this high level of intensity.
 You will have the opportunity to respond to it with more empathy while still maintaining some of your own boundaries.
 Empathy is critical to reducing the intensity of these discussions.
 It helps soothe anxieties and allows for connection despite disagreement.